First-in-Human Study of Highly Selective FGFR2 Inhibitor, RLY-4008, in Patients With ICC and Other Advanced Solid Tumors

 Summary

-This is an open-label, FIH study designed to evaluate the safety, tolerability, PK, pharmacodynamics, and preliminary antineoplastic activity of RLY-4008, a potent and highly selective fibroblast growth factor receptor 2 (FGFR2) inhibitor administered orally patients with unresectable or metastatic ICC and other unresectable or metastatic solid tumors.
-This study consists of 2 parts, a dose escalation (Part 1) and a dose expansion (Part 2).
+This is a Phase 1/2, open-label, FIH study designed to evaluate the safety, tolerability, pharmacokinetics (PK), pharmacodynamics (PDy), and antineoplastic activity of RLY-4008, a potent and highly selective FGFR2 inhibitor, in patients with unresectable or metastatic cholangiocarcinoma (CCA) and other solid tumors.
+The study consists of 3 parts: a dose escalation (Part 1), a dose expansion (Part 2), and an extension (Part 3).

 Official Title